Never wonder what you’ll have to wear again …

 - Invest in impressive, classic, well-made separates that can be combined for a 'professional' or 'casual Friday' look.

 - Begin by selecting your best ‘neutral’ as a nucleus for a professional wardrobe.
 Colors like black, dark gray, and navy are versatile, but light gray, stone, steel blue, and camel are fashionable options.
 Your best neutral is dependent on personal coloring and style as well as what you want your clothing to say about your personal brand.

 - Use shirts/blouses/sweaters to create variety of visual effects.

 - Invest in high-quality fabrics that drape and travel well, such as lightweight stretch wool or a blend of cotton and rayon.
 Make your look is tailored, not skin-tight.

-Business formal attire is required many events in Freshmen Fellows; be sure to consult the dress code in the RSVP.
+Business formal attire is required at many Smith events and for on-campus interviewing; be sure to consult the dress code in the RSVP.
 Business formal shows you are serious about the event you’re attending, as well as serious about yourself.

 General guidelines for business formal: